ShrutiKarandikar/Portfolio/Wireframe.md

 #### Things that stood out to me & worked really well- <br>
 1) Title of the article is attractive<br>
-2) Information source is authentic , recent and relevant<br>
+2) Information source is authentic , recent and relevant.
+Source : Apple's published financial reports <br>
 3) It has enough charts to elaborate / visualize.
 Less verbose content<br>

 #### Things I thought would have been done differently - <br>

-I have pasted the graphs from the original website[Original Website](https://finance.yahoo.com/news/apple-5-charts-141500849.html) below for easier reference -
+I have pasted the graphs from the original website [Original Website](https://finance.yahoo.com/news/apple-5-charts-141500849.html) below for easier reference -